amberframework/granite/docs/validations.md

 # Errors

-All database errors are added to the `errors` array used by Granite::Validators with the symbol ':base'
+All database errors are added to the `errors` array used by `Granite::Validators` with the symbol `:base`

 ```crystal
 post = Post.new